mjbenefiel/react-stuff/data_structures_algo/readme.md

 Linearithmic - An algorithm with a linearithmic runtime is represented as O(n log n).
 This one is important because it is the best runtime for sorting!
 Let’s see the merge-sort.

+Quadratic - Running times that are quadratic, O(n2), are the ones to watch out for.
+They usually don’t scale well when they have a large amount of data to process.
+Usually, they have double-nested loops that where each one visits all or most elements in the input.
+One example of this is a naïve implementation to find duplicate words on an array.